mando04/Sampleblog/README.md

 Sampleblog
 ==================

-Just an attempt at a blog site.
+My attempt at a blog site.
+I referenced a lot of tutorials and twitter bootstrap CSS
 <pre>
 ::::    ::::      :::     ::::    ::: :::::::::   ::::::::   :::::::      :::
 +:+:+: :+:+:+   :+: :+:   :+:+:   :+: :+:    :+: :+:    :+: :+:   :+:    :+: